ToniWilliams1/toniwilliams1/README.md

  <details>
 <summary>About Me</summary>
 <br>
-Building software that solves problems is what I do.
-I am a meticulous and detail-oriented software engineer specializing in Full Stack Web Development.
-With experience in consulting agencies, I became inspired to learn how to write code to build quality software so users can have the best experience.
-I have a proven track record of building successful full stack web applications for agency clients, contributing to free open source software, and volunteering with grassroots organizations.
+Designing, building, innovating, and launching software to help businesses is what I do!
+My name is Toni and I am a meticulous and detail-oriented full-stack software engineer who takes on any challenge with excitement and determination.
+After seeing many businesses fall behind in the age of technology due to the lack of quality web applications, I was inspired to pursue my dream of learning how to code.
+Now, I want to help you build quality software using best practices, technologies, and methodologies.
+I'm passionate about delivering successful web applications built from the ground up to help small businesses visions to life and establish their online presence.
 </details>